ingjcerrillo/AxosEvaluationTest/README.md

 1. IISExpress must be enabled to work with visual studio
 2. Use Visual studio 2019 to open server's solution.
 3. Use Visual studio code as client's project editor.
+4. Server must be running on port 60868 of localhost.

 ## Server